Tavison/Weather/Docs/TDD.md

 ## Plugin boundary

-`UWeatherBlueprintLibrary` is the only file in the Weather plugin that imports Soil or Vegetation types.
-It is a translation layer: field-copy from `FWeatherSample` channels into `FSoilWeather`, `FSoilWeatherInput`, `FVegetationAmbient`, and `FVegetationTickAmbient`.
-The Weather plugin itself — `UWeatherTemplate`, `UWeatherInstance`, `FWeatherSample` — has no knowledge of what consumes its output.

-This separation means the Weather plugin ships and compiles without Soil or Vegetation.
-Projects that use Weather for non-agriculture purposes can depend on only the `Weather` module and omit `UWeatherBlueprintLibrary`.
+Weather has no dependency on Soil, Vegetation, Botany, or Phenology.
+`UWeatherTemplate`, `UWeatherInstance`, and `FWeatherSample` compile and ship without any other agriculture plugin.

+Translation from `FWeatherSample` into consumer structs (`FSoilWeather`, `FSoilWeatherInput`, `FVegetationAmbient`, `FVegetationTickAmbient`) is handled by `UPhenologyWeatherLibrary` in the Phenology plugin — the layer that pairs Weather output with the Botany demand/supply pipeline.
+Projects that use Weather standalone can work directly with `FWeatherSample` without depending on Phenology.

 ## Known limitations / deferred work